Exit... Stage Left: Artwork

 An item from each of Rush's previous eight studio album covers can be seen on the front and back cover of this live album, though each has been modified in some way.
 The snowy owl from Fly by Night flies above Apollo, the man in the suit from Hemispheres, who stands next to Paula Turnbull, the woman from Permanent Waves.
-The puppet king from A Farewell to Kings sits atop a box stenciled with the band logo from Rush.
+On the back cover, the puppet king from A Farewell to Kings sits atop a box stenciled with the band logo from Rush.
 Next to him is a painting of the Caress of Steel album cover, held by one of the movers from Moving Pictures, with another mover standing behind.
 Next to this is Dionysus, the nude man from Hemispheres.
 Behind this scene, the starman from 2112 hangs in the background, next to an "EXIT" sign.
 The scene was shot in Toronto's then-abandoned Winter Garden Theatre.

 Rush's first live album, All the World's a Stage, is also represented by the cover's background image, taken at a concert at the Buffalo Memorial Auditorium in Buffalo, New York.
 Both album covers show Rush's live setup on an empty stage, although the band no longer used the white carpet by the time of Exit...
 Stage Left's release.

 Reissues

-A limited-edition promotional 6-track vinyl sampler: Rush 'N' Roulette, included excerpts of six tracks from Exit...Stage Left.
+A limited-edition promotional 6-track vinyl sampler: Rush 'n' Roulette, included excerpts of six tracks from Exit...Stage Left.
 The promotional album used a unique mastering process in which concentric grooves were inscribed so that different material would be played depending on where the stylus was put down on the record's surface.

 Exit...
 Stage Left was re-released on CD in 1997 as part of the "Rush Remasters" series.